LoopKit/loopdocs/docs/version/code-custom-edits.md

 ### Module, Folder, File

 !!! tip "Stability Information Added"
-    If a customization needs to be modified to work with the `dev` branch, that will be noted.
-This means a change that is more than a line number.
-Instead it is a change that requires a new customization.

-    For those using the Browser Build method for `main` branch, this means you will need to use [Create `branch` if needed](../gh-actions/edit-browser.md#create-branch-if-needed){: target="_blank" } to create a special branch to prepare a new version of this customization.
-If you already created a personal customization earlier (before the date noted), you can keep using that customization with `main`.

-    For your convenience, see [Not Stable List](#not-stable-list).
+    Some customizations have not changed for a very long time (stable since 2.2.x days).

+    It was not until version 3.2.3 that we started adding a notation as to when the required customization code changed.

+    For those using the Browser Build method:

+    * If you had a customization working for 3.2.3 it will continue to work with 3.4.0 unless it is one listed in the [Not Stable List](#not-stable-list)
+    * However, because the `build_loop.yml` file is significantly different for version 3.4.0, you will need to save your "customization lines" from the `build_loop.yml` file in the 3.2.3 version of your `fork` and add them to a new location for the 3.4.0 version of `build_loop.yml` in your `fork`
+    * If one of your personalized customizations is in the [Not Stable List](#not-stable-list) you will need to create a new version [Custom Edits with Browser: Code Updates](../gh-actions/edit-browser.md#code-updates){: target="_blank" }

 Each customization provides the Module, Folder and File bullet below the key phrase.

   * Module: Loop
   * Folder: Loop/subfolder1/subfolder2/etc.
   * File: filename.swift, line number(s)
-  * Stable: "Yes" or "Changed on date"
+  * Stable: "Yes" or "Changed on date: Version #"

 The customizations below show the original line of code that you will be changing.